inbo/tutorials/content/tutorials/r_keyring/index.md

 Never ever fall to the temptation of hardcoding a password, anywhere.
 It almost inevitably will cause you trouble later on.

-The longer-than-intended text above captures my own musings with the great `keyring` package for R.
+The story above captures my own musings with the great `keyring` package for R.
 I sincerely hope that it has made your code safer.
 I certainly would have loved to know about all those things back then when puberty hit me.